McIntosh Loudspeaker Division Part 1

 Young engineer suffering from listener fatigue in a room with poor acoustics.

 In the summer of 1970, the acoustics lab was moved from the main plant to a 10,000 square foot facility called plant 5 at 1290 Arterial Highway in Hillcrest.
 This was about 5 miles north of the main plant in a group of trucking terminal buildings.
 The building was rented by McIntosh.
 It was built by Cliff Signor, who owned the Albany-Binghamton trucking lines.
 The roof came from the old Arlington Hotel in Binghamton.
 The building was previously a storage facility and had been filled with thousands of gallon containers of Elmer’s glue.
 For McIntosh, it served as a warehouse where finished goods were stored and shipped plus our acoustics lab.
-Loading docks were at the other end of the building.
+Loading docks were at the south end of the building.

 Shake (Blanen Baroa) was also transferred to plant 5 to handle the shipping of all finished goods.
 Jim Kane handled the fork lift but after he left, Jim Melody took over.
 All the units were placed on wooden skids and stacked floor to ceiling.
 Here are some ML-1Cs being stored.
 Placing the skids on the simple steel framework was a little tricky but the boys were good at it.
 The fork lift was very heavy.